Track mileage automatically

 How to claim vehicle depreciation

+An easy way to track this is using an app like Driversnote.
+The app tracks your miles and makes it easy to classify a trip as business or personal.
 See the IRS rules on recording mileage and claiming mileage deductions in our IRS mileage guide.

-If you use the actual expenses, you will keep track of all of the expenses of operating your vehicle for business use.
-This would include expenses such as repairs, oil, registration, gas, insurance, tires, license fees, and depreciation or lease payments.
+These expenses include repairs, oil, registration, gas, insurance, tires, license fees, and depreciation or lease payments.

 Mileage tracking made easy